 - American People: Told the immigration story with a ride and film featuring the muppets, had a movie called the dream of freedom that discussed the struggle for freedom and equality

 - Streets of America: A dining district offering cuisine from different cities including deep dish pizza from Chicago, Hispanic and Fast Food from Los Angeles, Cajun meals from New Orleans, a traditional New York City deli, St. Louis BBQ ribs and Chinese food from San Francisco.

-- Disney’s America Live: live entertainment venue with outdoors stages and the state farm arena, where guests could try hog calling and calf roping
+- Disney’s America Live: Live entertainment venue with outdoor stages and the state farm arena, where guests could try hog calling and calf roping

 Abandonment of the Project